accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 ---

-# Why unsafe (cont.)
+# Unsafe is necessary

+Unsafe is sometimes necessary:

+- working with the host system
+  - CPU instructions
+  - compiler intrinsics
-- Necessity
+  - OS syscalls
+- working with memory that is not managed by Rust
-- Usefulness
+  - FFI

-<details>

-Necessity:

   - interacting with _uninitialized memory_
-- accessing CPU and compiler _intrinsics_
-- interacting with external systems FFI (foreign function interface), including other programming language runtimes such as Java and its JNI (Java Native Interface)
-- interacting with the host platform
   - writing a memory allocator
-- implementing concurrency primitives
-- implementing data structures that Rust's borrow checker is unable to reason about, such as graphs that may have cycles and intrusive data structures
+- implementing concurrency primitives and advanced data structures

-Usefulness:
+- writing a programming language (Safe Rust is written using Unsafe Rust)

+# Unsafe is useful

+Unsafe is sometimes useful:

-- your code can go faster
+- your code can go faster!

+<details>

+- If you are optimizing for speed, then consider alternatives to unsafe first.
+- Staying in safe Rust means that you can focus on algorithm, data structures and logic errors.
+- Let compiler engineers worry about micro-optimizations.

 </details>

----

-# If you are optimizing for speed, then consider alternatives to unsafe first
+# Unsafe is difficult

 Unsafe code

 - is difficult to write
+- is difficult to maintain
-- risks introducing safety, security, and stability bugs
+- risks introducing safety, security, and stability bugs, and
 - needs more code review

-TODO: effort vs performance diagram - unsafe offers diminishing returns

 <details>

-Using unsafe to improve the code's speed is often at the end of the list of optimizations.

 It's difficult to write correct unsafe code quickly.

 Because of its hazards, it's subject to more strenuous review, which slows down development time.

-Therefore, unless it's used in context that could benefit from marginal increases in performance such as systems that are at high volume and/or high velocity,

 </details>